+Pioneers are leaders.
+That means being bold and resourceful.
+Taking risks.
+Putting others first.
+Fearlessly pursuing

     Class Officers, two per grade, are elected by their peers.
 These leaders help plan class events and activities and work with their Class Dean to help their class bond.
 They are the go-to leaders for their class and represent their class at Student Council meetings.

     Lead, along with the Assistant Dean of Student Life, the event planning process for campus-wide events.
 Pioneer Leaders will develop ideas, orchestrate the overall production of events, working both individually and cooperatively.
 This energetic, school spirited, hardworking, and motivated group has members from each class.

     Clubs & Organizations

     Student-run clubs and organizations provide students with a variety of ways to get involved in art, culture, language, outreach, politics and more.
 It provides an opportunity for Pioneers to discover new avenues and interests, and to interact with like-minded peers.
-Below is a list of WRA clubs and organizations.
+Check out a full list of our current clubs and organizations.
 This list is always evolving, so please let us know if you are interested in a club you may not see listed.